 For example, yesterday, you came home from work to find the trash can tipped over and wrappers and food spread over the kitchen floor.
 Knowing that sometimes your dog finds food in the trash is a strong motivation to knock it over.
 To them, it's definitely worth the effort just to see if there is something fun in the bin.
 Your response as a trainer must always be to reinforce good and wanted behavior.

 Manage your home spaces to assist in training your puppy.
 Start by putting away objects that lead to nuisance behavior.
 For example, do not allow your dog into the kitchen if they look for food on the countertop.
-Set up barriers, use a playpen, hide the trash can, close curtains to the view outside.
+Set up barriers, use a playpen, hide the trash can, and close curtains to the view outside.

 Some of your puppy's behavior is normal for a dog but you still don't want them to do it.
 How do you change unwanted instinctual behavior?
 Your approach to unwanted puppy behavior is positive reinforcement.
 Redirect unwanted behavior by ignoring it.
 When the puppy takes the action you want, reward them every time.